DavidVentura/blog/blog/raw/translator-live/POST.md

 </video>
 </center>

-Here it takes 1.5 seconds between the homography lock (pill goes to green, debug view only) and the translation showing on screen.
+Here it takes 1.5 seconds between the tracker locking on and the translation showing on screen.

 We can do two things to make this _seem_ faster; show the detection boxes ("text seems to be here") _and_ stream the text as it's recognized/translated: